Latissimus dorsi myotendinous junction tear

 Acitve cricket bowler - Few yrs (3 - 4 days a week).
 History of 'snap' while bowling a few days back.
 Presents with left axillary pain and swelling.

 There is a fluid defect with echoes involving the 'posterior axillary fold'.

 A large retracted muscle belly noted medially and posteriorly (latissimus dorsi).

-A 'snap' occurred when patient tried to give an extra bounce while bowling.
+A 'snap' occurred when the patient tried to give extra bounce while bowling.

-There is a complete tear at myotendinous junction of latoissimus dorsi.
-The teres major muscle appeared intact on ultrasound, but MRI done later showed both involvement of both muscles (not uploaded, no copyright).
+There is a complete tear at the myotendinous junction of latoissimus dorsi.
+The teres major muscle appeared intact on ultrasound, but MRI performed later showed involvement of both muscles (not uploaded, no copyright).

 - Acute Traumatic Tear of Latissimus Dorsi Muscle in an Elite Track Athlete.
 Clin Pract.
 2013 Aug 2; 3(2): e15.
 Published online 2013 May 20. doi: 10.4081/cp.2013.e15